Course - Assessment and Treatment 1 - Preparatory Clinic Course for Clinical Neuro, Child and Adult Psychology - PSYK4600

 Compulsory assignments

-• Participation/presentation gathering with student assistant in both part 1 and 2: 80% attendance
+- 80% attendance Gathering with student assistant in both part A and B

 Further on evaluation

-The subject is divided into two parts, with a practice preparation part and a practice part.
 The assessment consists of a portfolio evaluation.
-This is partly linked to individual requirements, partly done in a group of 4-5 students.
-The portfolio is assessed as approved/not approved.
-There is no other exam/semester assignment beyond the portfolio requirement.
-In case of valid and documented absence beyond 80%, alternative learning activity is facilitated.
+This is partly related to individual requirements and partly done in groups of 4-5 students where individual participation is documented.
+The portfolio is assessed as pass/fail.
+There is no other exam/semester assignment beyond the portfolio requirements.

-Portfolio requirement 1 (individual) is carried out in the form of an approved knowledge test related to the announced curriculum for the gatherings in the practice preparation part where this is relevant/available.
+Portfolio Requirement 1 (individual) is completed in the form of approved knowledge tests related to the announced curriculum for the sessions in part A where this is relevant.

-Portfolio requirement 2 is carried out during the practice preparation part, and consists of documented participation in teaching in WISC/WAIS.
+Portfolio Requirement 2 is completed during part A and consists of documented participation in teaching in WISC/WAIS.

-Portfolio requirement 3 (group-based) is to lead a student-driven professional forum with issues related to practice experiences.
-The goal here is to practice leading collaboration forums, setting meeting agendas, formulating a problem from practice, leading discussion, and formulating a summary.
-This is carried out during the practice part (led by student assistants/teachers).
+Portfolio Requirement 3 (group-based) is to lead a student-driven academic forum with issues related to practical experiences.
+The goal here is to practice leading a collaborative forum, setting the meeting agenda, formulating a problem from practice, leading the discussion, and summarizing.
+This is carried out during part B (led by learning assistants/instructors).

-Portfolio requirement 5 (group-based) consists of creating a poster based on a problem from practice, and presenting it orally at the final gathering.
+Portfolio Requirement 5 (group-based) consists of creating a poster based on a problem from practice and presenting it orally at the final session.
+This is carried out as part of part A

 Specific conditions